welcome-to-the-sunny-side/rshf/api_reference.md

 - **Error Responses**:
     - `404 Not Found`: If the user or group does not exist.
     - `400 Bad Request`: If the user is already a member of the group.
-    - `403 Forbidden`: If the current user lacks privileges to add members.
+    - `403 Forbidden`: If the requesting user's role in the group is not higher than the role of the user being added.
     - `401 Unauthorized`.

 ### 6. Remove User from Group
-- **URL**: `/api/group/remove`
+- **URL**: `/api/remove_from_group`
 - **Method**: `POST` (Consider `DELETE` for semantic correctness, but current implementation is `POST`)
 - **Auth Required**: Yes
 - **Description**: Removes a user from a group.
-Requires group admin/moderator privileges, or the user removing themselves.
-Group admins/moderators can remove users with a lower or equal role.
+The requesting user must have a higher role within the group than the user being removed.
 - **Request Body**: `schemas.GroupMembershipRemove`
   ```json
   {